SuzukiRyuichiro/homepage/content/resume.md

 On top of the OpenSalary website, we've been building WorkCircle, a platform that aims to bridge communication among tech workers in Japan.
 I've been involved in building the app, as well as building the landing page for the application from scratch.

+In WorkCircle development, notable achievements are

+- Sped up the load time of the main page by 80%
+- Introduces numerous features for the official release

 ---

 ### [Le Wagon](https://www.lewagon.com/tokyo)